Managing People Performance

 - Control emotional responses to performance management discussions effectively.

 A working computer with a microphone and speaker installed.
-No software needs to be installed before training session however, we require an up-to-date web browser.
-For the best experience we recommend downloading the latest Google Chrome browser.
+No software needs to be installed before the training session however, we require an up-to-date web browser.
+For the best experience, we recommend downloading the latest Google Chrome browser.

 As a manager, it is important that you give people the opportunity to get it right.